ilopushenko/miev0_matlab_interface/README.md

 ## Known issues
 - Not all messages of the original code, including those governed by the PRNT input flag, are currently displayed in the MATLAB Command window.
 - For two extreme test cases Tback and Tforw parameters differ from pre-computed values more than all other parameters in average.
-Yet, the difference is not that large and appears to be within acceptable range.
+Yet, the difference is not that large and appears to be within the acceptable range.

 ## Build
 Ideally, one should be able to build the library with any MATLAB edition, as soon as you also have [supported compiler(s)](https://www.mathworks.com/support/requirements/previous-releases.html) installed in your system.
 The command "mex mlMIEV0.F90 MIEV0.f ErrPack.f" launched from MATLAB Command window should then do the job.

 In practice, current version faces some build-related difficulties in recent MATLAB editions as it is implemented with non-interleaved MATLAB MEX API.
 As a matter of fact, this causes some problems with copying arrays into Fortran-allocated memory after compiling with modern Visual Studio, Intel OneAPI / Parallel Studio XE and MATLAB R2018a+ editions.
 For this reason, currently MEX file has to be built with older frameworks.
-As already mentioned, advantage of this approach is compatibility of the produced MEX file with any subsequent MATLAB release (at least, Mathworks still maintain this binary support).
-So, below the build procedure is discussed on the example of MATLAB R2011a, as this appeared to be the earliest version for which author had compatible compilers.
+As already mentioned, advantage of this approach is compatibility of the produced MEX file with any subsequent MATLAB release (at least, Mathworks still maintain proper binary support).
+So, below the build procedure is discussed on the example of MATLAB R2011a, as this appeared to be the earliest version for which I already had compatible compilers.

 _I am considering the interface update for the interleaved MATLAB MEX API in order to perform proper build with up-to-date tools.
 However, current non-interleaved version will remain a priority one for compatibility purposes._